ltspicer/LTspice-Show-7-Segment/README.md

 Visualization of 7-segment display from LTspice plots (Python3 program)

-Requirements: Python3.7+ (Windows users need to install Python3.7 or higher / on Linux is it allways installed)
+Requirements: Python3.7+ (Windows users need to install Python3.7 or higher / on Linux is it allways installed, where pip may have to be installed >> sudo apt install python3-pip)

 See: https://bodo-schoenfeld.de/installation-von-python-unter-windows-10/